bkirman/its-almost-as-if-you-are-playing-a-board-game/journal.md

+# 21/5/25
+Now on the train back from British DiGRA at Birmingham City University.
+Another interesting few days and actually really fun thinking about "britishness" with others.
+For me it resonated because talking about silliness, irreverence and sort of cheeky design (as opposed to being too earnest) being common in games, and games media in the UK from the 80's to today, connects with the "It is as if" games, which are sort of funny performance art pieces that make you smile.

+The conference had the evening event at a board game cafe, which turned out to be a fun idea.
+Thinking about this project and watching people play was interesting.
+Funny to see some people break out Race for the Galaxy and Clank!
+Not short ones to explain and play.
+We left a copy of Meal Deal behind that might create a fun moment for someone, and a weird moment for staff, at some point.

+Watching people play I've started a document with a list of potential instructions that reflect what I observed.

+A few initial thoughts - I don't want to make it too mechanical.
+I had an idea to have a card that allowed you to interrupt another player and end their turn but this feels too much like a game.
+There shouldn't be any meaningful mechanical interaction.

 # 16/5/25
 A few really inspiring days at A MAZE 25 in Berlin.
 I am literally in my hotel rooms between sessions and just writing some start to this process.
 A highlight has been meeting and learning more from Pippin about his design process, and how it materialises insights about design in a compelling way.
 Pippin's approach uses github and commit messages as a way to document the process, but also as a point of thinking from within.